nmerget/upload-gzip-artifact/README.md

 # Upload Tar Artifact

-This is a simple action to zip a directory/file into a tar.gz and uploads it as artifact.
+This is a simple action to tar a directory/file into a tar.gz file and uploads it as artifact.
 This wil increase the speed for large build when using reusable workloads and/or parallel workflows.

 ## How to use